puppetlabs/puppet-docs/source/guides/environment.markdown

 --------------------------------

-To specify which environment the Puppet client uses you can specify a value for the environment configuration variable in the client's puppet.conf file:
+To specify which environment the Puppet client uses you can specify a value for the `environment` configuration variable in the client's `puppet.conf` file:

     [puppetd]
         environment = development

-This will inform the server which environment the client is in, here development.
+This will inform the server which environment the client is in, here `development`.

 You can also specify this on the command line: